-As director of Graduate Studies, I speak for the graduate faculty in reiterating our commitment to an innovative and rewarding educational journey.
-I want to assure students that my door (on campus or virtually!) is open and I join our faculty in looking forward to working with you to achieve your graduate degree in Organizational Leadership and beyond.
+As Program Lead of the M.S. in Organizational Leadership, I speak for the graduate faculty in reiterating our commitment to an innovative and rewarding educational journey.
+I want to ensure students that my door (on campus or virtually!) is open and I join our faculty in looking forward to working with you to achieve your graduate degree in Organizational Leadership and beyond.